|

 How many times did Lassie "have puppies" on the series?

 Since all the collies portraying Lassie have been males (see the Lassie facts page for the reason why), of course Lassie actually didn't have any litters, although each Lassie was the sire of the next collie to take over the role.
 However, the character of Lassie did have a litter several times within the story.
 She has a litter in "Lassie's Pups," a Jeff episode.
-She also has puppies that are being given away at the beginning of second season; this is probably another litter.
-All the puppies are given away except for Laddie, who is only seen in one other episode.
+She also has puppies that are being given away at the beginning of second season; this is probably a different litter.
+All the puppies are given away except for Laddie, who is only seen in one other episode ("The Crop Duster").
 Another of one of her puppies, Comet, is featured in the episode "The Marauder" (he appears to be from the same litter as Laddie).

 Lassie has at least three litters during the Timmy years, the first two in "The Puppy Story" and "Puppy Sitters."
 Blacktail, one of the members of the litter born in "The Puppy Story," returns at the beginning of seventh season in an episode entitled (surprise! <g>) "Blacktail."
 Lassie also gives birth in the episode "Lassie and the Eagle."

 The only other litter mentioned is at the beginning of the seventeenth season, in the seven part sequence, "The Saga of Lassie's Puppies."
 Lassie's encounter with a male collie named Duke in "Lassie's Interlude" leaves her in "a family way."
-The first puppy is given away to a little boy named Kerry in "The Miracle," the second to another young boy in "The Offering," and the third to a little girl in "Nature's Child."
+The first of three puppies is given away to a little boy named Kerry in "The Miracle" ("Dingaroo"), the second to the boy Davey in "The Offering" ("Dusty"), and the third to a little girl in "Nature's Child" (sex and name unknown).

-Lassie also had a litter of puppies at least once in The New Lassie (one was given to Mrs. Chadwick, who turned out to be a remarried Ruth Martin) and at least once in the Animal Planet series (the series finale, "Graduation").
+Lassie also had a litter of puppies at least once in The New Lassie (one was given to Mrs. Chadwick, who turned out to be a remarried Ruth Martin) and at least once in the Cinar series (the series finale, "Graduation").

 What was it that Jeff and Porky used to yell to each other when they met?